 PRIM Caliber 98.01

-The PRIM calibre 98.01 is a mechanical movement with automatic winding.
+The PRIM caliber 98.01 is a mechanical self-winding movement.
 It has a diameter of 29.6 mm and a height of approximately 6.7–7 mm.
-The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is equipped with 22 bearing jewels.
+The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is equipped with 22 jewels.
 The power reserve is at least 45 hours.
-The time is displayed by three hands – hour, minute and second – and is supplemented by a date indicator with an enlarged display.
-The calibre provides basic time information including the date and is decorated in various variants: rhodium-plated, gold-plated or with a black rhodium finish.
+The time is displayed by three hands – hour, minute and second – and is complemented by a date indicator with an enlarged display.
+The caliber provides basic time information including the date and is decorated in various variants: rhodium-plated, gold-plated or with a black rhodium surface finish.
 In all cases, it is equipped with an Incabloc shock absorber.

 PRIM Caliber 98.00